Arnold Layne: Pink Floyd 2007 performance

-On 10 May 2007, Pink Floyd, featuring Gilmour (guitar), Mason (drums) and Wright (lead vocals and keyboards), augmented by Jon Carin (keyboards, vocals) and Andy Bell from Ride/Oasis (bass guitar) performed for what was the band's final live performance, at The Barbican, London, for The Madcap's Last Laugh, a tribute show for Syd Barrett organised by Joe Boyd.
+On 10 May 2007, Pink Floyd, featuring Gilmour (guitar and backing vocals), Mason (drums) and Wright (lead vocals and keyboards), augmented by Jon Carin (keyboards, vocals) and Andy Bell from Ride/Oasis (bass guitar) performed for what was the band's final live performance, at The Barbican, London, for The Madcap's Last Laugh, a tribute show for Syd Barrett organised by Joe Boyd.
 At the end of the show, they were introduced as surprise guests and Wright sang his band's first single one final time.
-This also saw the final performance by Pink Floyd with Gilmour now concentrating on his solo career, Mason on his motor racing, while Wright died in September 2008.
+This also saw the final performance by Pink Floyd with Wright, who died in September 2008.